 What are the California Alternative Sentencing Options?

-If the judge determines you are eligible and grants alternative sentencing, there are a variety of available options.
-Some are at the discretion of the judge – but others are mandatory under California law.
+If the judge determines you are eligible and grants alternative sentencing, various options exist.
+Some are at the judge's discretion – but others are mandatory under California law.
 Some common alternative sentencing options include:

 - House arrest